Skip to content

 Feeling valued at work is one of those needs – it's one of the dimensions that Gallup actively looks at when measuring employee engagement levels.
 This makes employee recognition a powerful tool.
 Employee recognition studies show a direct link between engagement levels and recognition.

-As a leader or HR professional, it’s important to be aware of employee appreciation statistics that can inform your efforts and strategies – counting on managers to give positive feedback or celebrating work anniversaries alone just won’t cut it.
-Here are employee recognition statistics and facts to keep on your radar as you strive to make workers feel valued.
+As a leader or HR professional, it's important to be aware of employee appreciation statistics that can inform your efforts and strategies – counting on managers to give positive feedback or celebrating work anniversaries alone just won't cut it.

 Employee recognition and engagement go hand-in-hand because all human beings have a need for appreciation and acknowledgement.
 From boosting morale to providing employees with a sense of achievement and increased job satisfaction, recognition creates a positive feedback loop that fosters a healthy workplace culture.
 As a result, productivity and performance go up.

-A Harvard Business Review study showed that employees who said their managers were great at showing positive recognition were 40% more engaged than those with managers who didn’t show the same level of recognition.
-They also felt more confident, better informed, went above and beyond in their jobs more often, and were less likely to quit.
+A Harvard Business Review study showed that employees who said their managers were great at showing positive recognition were 40% more engaged than those with managers who didn't show the same level of recognition.
+They also felt more confident and better informed, went above and beyond in their jobs more often, and were less likely to quit.

 According to Glassdoor's Employee Appreciation Survey, over half (53%) of employees revealed that they would stay longer at their organization if they felt more appreciation from their boss.